statiagov/gesmew/guides/README.md

 * If you check "Receive Stock" while creating a new transfer...

 ####States, Attributes, Methods, Events, and Parameters####
-When referring to the state of an object - an order, for example - the state name should be lowercase and set off with tick (`) marks.
+When referring to the state of an object - an inspection, for example - the state name should be lowercase and set off with tick (`) marks.
 For example:

     Orders that are in the `address` state do not have valid shipping and billing addresses assigned to them yet.